BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 This page describe how to use the BLOC GUI Miner and getting started mining cryptocurrency on [Windows](../mining/BLOC-GUI-Miner.md#windows), [Mac OS](../mining/BLOC-GUI-Miner.md#mac) and [Linux](../mining/BLOC-GUI-Miner.md#linux) using CPU and/or GPU hardware.

-If you want to learn about cryptocurrencies, mining is a great place to start!
-You can check this guide: [What is mining ?](../mining/What-is-mining.md).
+If you want to learn about cryptocurrencies, [what is mining ?](../mining/What-is-mining.md) is a great place to start!

 [Start mining](../mining/BLOC-GUI-Miner.md#start-mining) today and get rewarded in your favorite cryptocurrency.